stempler/unpuzzle/README.md

 - The program compares every required-bundle of the given OSGi-bundle against other mavenized OSGi-bundles and, when match found, converts it to maven dependency.

+- The program analyzes exported and imported packages of OSGi bundles to create maven dependencies for OSGi Import-Package instructions

 - The program automatically finds language-fragments of the given OSGi-bundle and adds them as optional maven dependencies.